- A four-year school

 - to attend a special school

-- to attend an integrated Lower Secondary School, New Secondary School or Academic Secondary School Lower Level.
+- to attend an integrated Lower Secondary School, Compulsory Secondary School or Academic Secondary School Lower Level.

 The requirement on admission is that the child has attended Year 4 of the Primary School or the corresponding year group of a Special School.
 If the parents decide that the child will embark on the integrated route, the district school authority is obliged by law to implement the relevant provisions in order to honour that wish.